Asymptotic properties of linear field equations in anti-de Sitter space: Proof of the main theorems

 Here we have used $f(1)=0$ and the fact that $\lim_{r\to \infty} r^{-a}|f(r)|^2=0$ to discard the boundary terms.
 Now applying Cauchy-Schwarz, we deduce \be \int_1^\infty \abs{f}^2 r^{-1-a} dr \leq \left( \frac{4}{a^2} \int_1^\infty \abs{f}^2 r^{-1-a} dr \int_1^\infty \abs{\p_r f}^2 r^{1-a} dr\right)^{\frac{1}{2}}, \ee whence the result follows. \end{proof}

 From Lemma \ref{wave Hardy} we establish: \begin{Theorem}[Full integrated decay] Let $u$ be a smooth function such that $\abs{r u}$ is bounded.
 Then the estimate

-holds for some constant $C>0$ independent of $T_1$ and $T_2$. \end{Theorem} \begin{proof} By introducing a cut-off we can quickly reduce to showing that the estimate holds for $u$ supported either on $r\leq 2$ or on $r\geq 1$.
+holds for some constant $C>0$ independent of $T_1$ and $T_2$.
+If, moreover, $u$ solves \eq{cwe} subject to \eq{wave dissipative}, then the right-hand side may be bounded by $C' (E_{T_1}[u]+E_{T_1}[\partial_t u])$ for some $C'>0$ independent of $T_1$ and $T_2$. \end{Theorem} \begin{proof} By introducing a cut-off we can quickly reduce to showing that the estimate holds for $u$ supported either on $r\leq 2$ or on $r\geq 1$.
 For $u$ supported on $r\leq 2$, the estimate follows immediately, since the first order terms on the right hand side are comparable to those on the left hand side on any finite region.
 For $u$ supported on $r\geq 1$, we first apply Lemma \ref{wave Hardy} with $f = r^2\sqrt{1+r^2} \tilde{\p}_r u$ and $a=1$ to deduce

 Similarly, applying Lemma \ref{wave Hardy} to $f = \sqrt{1+r^2} \p_t u$ with $a=1$ we deduce